wbzyl/rack-codehighlighter/README.markdown

     puts "hello world"
     </pre>

-If the element contents begins with three colons, the text following the colons, up to the end of line, identifies the language.
-The text matched by the pattern is removed from the code block before processing.
+(Informal description of the *pattern*: if the element contents begins with three colons, the text following the colons, up to the end of line, identifies the language.)

-Normalization:
+Remark: language names are taken from the *ultraviolet* gem.

-* Highlighted code is always wrapped with `pre` element with attributes appropriate for codehighlighter used.
+Next, the text matched by the pattern is removed from the code block, the matched element is removed, and code block is passed to *coderay* highlighter for processing.

-* All language names are taken from the *ultraviolet* gem.
+Highlighted code returned by the *coderay* highlighter is wrapped with `pre` element with attributes appropriate for the codehighlighter used.

 ### More examples